 These days, marketing campaigns personalize their lead outreach by calling the client by name.
 Still, the message is a cookie-cutter one with generalized pain points.

-Optimizely is one of the companies who had success using the ABM strategy.
+Optimizely is one of the companies that had success using the ABM strategy.
 They targeted 26 different accounts, focusing their efforts on these handfuls.

 Among their target market was Microsoft.